 Longitudinal data was collected from Spanish-speaking and Cantonese-speaking English Learners in both home language and English from kindergarten to second grade.
 Several papers have been published from this study.
 We are currently working on analyzing the narrative data.
 Funded by Foundation for Child Development

-Collaborators: Dr. Stefka Marinova-Todd (University of British Columbia)
+Collaborators: Dr. Stefka Marinova-Todd (University of British Columbia); Dr. Hyun-Sook Kang (University of Illinois)

-Recent News: New publication Uchikoshi, Y., Yang, L, & Liu, S. (2017).
+New publication: Uchikoshi, Y., Yang, L, & Liu, S. (2017).
 Role of narrative skills on reading comprehension: Spanish-English and Cantonese-English Dual Language Learners.
 Reading and Writing: An Interdisciplinary Journal. http://rdcu.be/xZfh

 Doctoral Research Assistants:

-Lu Yang, Mayu Lindblad, Amanda Chang, JaNay Brown-Wood
+Lu Yang, Mayu Lindblad, Amanda Chang, JaNay Brown-Wood, Emily Mak

 Early Literacy; English Learners; Bilingualism and Bilingual Education; Educational Television and Multimedia; Language Acquisition; Literacy development; Quantitative methods; Sociolinguistics and psycholinguistics.